Finding the Best Places to Retire Since 2006!

-Overview: Just an hour north of the California border in rugged, scenic southwestern Oregon, Grants Pass sits on the banks of the Rogue River and is known for its down to earth people and outdoor way of life.
-It dates from 1865 and was named after Civil War general Ulysses S. Grant.
+Overview: Just an hour north of the California border in rugged, scenic southwestern Oregon, Grants Pass straddles the Rogue River and is known for its down to earth people and outdoor way of life.
+It dates from 1865 and is named after Civil War general Ulysses S. Grant.

 The attractive downtown has wide streets, red brick sidewalks and short yellow and red brick buildings with cafes, bookstores, shops and galleries.
 The Rogue Theatre, a farmers' market and the Grants Museum of Art are here, too.
-Interstate 5 runs through town, making it easy for outdoor types to venture in to raft on the river and to hike, fish, bike and camp in the nearby Rogue River Siskiyou National Forest.
+Interstate 5 runs through town, bringing outdoor types who want to raft, hike, fish, bike and camp in the nearby Rogue River Siskiyou National Forest.
 Residents enjoy an outdoor pool, a community center and 20 parks, including Riverside Park, which has a rose garden and festival grounds.
 There is a boat launch at Baker Park, and Cathedral Hills County Park has trails for hikers, bikers, and equestrians.
 Crater Lake and the Oregon Caves National Monument are easy day trips.

 Cultural events are in good supply, too, and include Art Along the Rogue, First Friday Arts Night, Boatnik, Back to the 50s and a summer musical theater.
 Many of these events are geared toward tourists, but locals enjoy them as well.
 The Rogue Community College campus has continuing education programs, and its Wiseman Gallery has a national reputation.

 Neighborhoods are neatly laid out and swaddled by pine trees.
 Housing stock includes ranch ramblers, raised ranch ramblers, bungalows and manufactured homes.

 Age 45 or Better: 43%